 Kilpatrick Pond, created by a 19th century irrigation dam, has captured sediment, slowed water velocities, and increased water temperatures as much as 10°F, stressing fish and the macroinvertebrates they feed on.

-Cold-water adapted macroinvertebrates, such as this stonefly, are good indicators for the health of an ecosystem.
-Our assessment will track the macroinvertebrate community throughout the proposed Kilpatrick Pond restoration project.
+Cold-water adapted macroinvertebrates, such as these mayflies, are good indicators for the health of an ecosystem.
+Our assessment will track the macroinvertebrate community throughout the Kilpatrick Pond restoration project.

 On Kilpatrick Pond, we've installed artificial substrate (top inset) that aquatic insects can colonize.
 We'll compare pre- and post-restoration samples to assess how well the insects adapt to restoration efforts.